Emcrowz/Emcrowz.github.io/README.md

 ## Roadmap

-- ~~Refactor old page and relplace with new version utilising TailwindCSS (Finished: 2024-10)~~
 - Fix the responsive design layout.
-On mobile phones doesn't look as good than on the widescreens. [ Doing ]
+On mobile phones doesn't look as good than on the widescreens. [ To do ]
-- Clean code and refactor to make code cleaner [ Upcoming ]
+- Clean code and refactor to make code cleaner [ To do ]
-- Transfer static page to the Blazor app

 ## Lessons Learned